cms-jet/JMEDAS/README.md

 scram b -j 4
 ```

-For some exercises we also need to access files in remote servers, so activate your grid certificate:
+In some exercises we also need to access files in remote servers, so activate your grid certificate:

-## Grid certificate

-To access data stored remotely in different places, you need to set your grid certificate.

- *For *cmslpc*, you only need to run (to get a valid certificate):
 ```
 voms-proxy-init -voms cms -valid 192:00
 ```

-Now go back to the TWiki page and start with the basics in Section 1!
+Now you can go back to the TWiki page and start with the basics in Section 1.

 ## Additional Information & Resources